marek-knappe/centreon-docker/README.md

 This is a docker for Centreon.
 How to install a Centreon in 5 minutes ?

+BEFORE BUILD:
+- you should change default root password in Dockerfile (or change it afterwards)
+- you should change default.timezone from UTC to anthing u want

 To run this just run: